Dr. Max Long

 I am currently working on several new areas of research including:

-I teach courses on the cultural, social, and political history of modern Britain and Europe to undergraduates reading for the degree in History at Oxford.
+I teach courses on the cultural, social, and political history of modern Britain and Europe to undergraduate students at Oxford.

 My doctoral research was funded by a Wolfson Foundation Postgraduate Scholarship in the Humanities.
 My research has also received support from the Isaac Newton Trust, the Arts and Humanities Research Council, the DAAD, the Centre for History and Economics, and a William Alexander Fleet Fellowship at Princeton University.